The regional seniors travel card can be used at Australian retailers for travel-related purchases in-store, online or over the phone.

 - use an alternative method of payment for the entire purchase (if you don’t accept split payments).

-The regional seniors travel card is not designed for contactless payments (tap and go, payWave).
+The regional seniors travel card is designed for contactless payments (tap and go, payWave) at accepted retailers.
+Cards issued prior to 2022 are not designated for contactless payments.

 To check their balance, cardholders can contact card services 24/7 by: